georchestra/geonetwork/docs/eng/developer/source/xml_services/metadata_xml_services.rst

     </geonet:info>
   </Metadata>

-Exceptions:

-- **Request must contain a UUID or an ID**, when no uuid or id parameter is provided

 Errors
 ^^^^^^

+- **Request must contain a UUID or an ID**, when no uuid or id parameter is provided

 - **Operation not allowed (error id: operation-not-allowed)**, when the user is not allowed